dbindel/cam-handbook/handbook.md

 Fellowships are highly desirable because they do not carry an extra work/effort requirement.
 There are numerous types of fellowships available, with most being competitive.
+Fellowship stipends are typically paid in two lump sums divided between the Fall and Spring semesters.

-There exists a number of fellowships awarded by external to Cornell organizations, such as National Science Foundation, Departments of Energy, Defense and Homeland Security, and others.
+A number of fellowships are awarded by government agencies, such as National Science Foundation, Departments of Energy, Defense and Homeland Security, and others.
+There are also opportunities for fellowships from companies like Google, Microsoft, and Bloomberg; and there are opportunities from many nonprofits, such as the Sloan Foundation, the Ford Foundation, and the Simons Foundation.

 CAM awards the prestigious Presidential fellowship to two new students every year at the discretion of the Admissions Committee.
 The Cornell Graduate School also offers a number of fellowships according to certain criteria.
 Whenever possible, the Admissions Committee (for new students) and CAM faculty and advisors (for current students) nominate appropriate candidates for these competitive fellowships.
-Fellowship stipends are typically paid in two lump sums divided between the Fall and Spring semesters.

 ### Teaching Assistantships (TAs)